goossens/ObjectTalk/README.md

 use nodes to procedurally create terrain and asset instances.

-To round it all out, modern engine features like deferred rendering, particle systems, Image Based Lighting (IBL) and post processing with fog, Bloom, God Rays, Fast Approximate Anti-Aliasing (FXAA), Cascaded Shadow Maps and Tone Mapping are also available.
+To round it all out, modern engine features like deferred rendering, Physically Based Rendering (PBR), particle systems, Image Based Lighting (IBL), Cascaded Shadow Maps (CSMs) and post processing with fog, Bloom, God Rays, Fast Approximate Anti-Aliasing (FXAA) and Tone Mapping are also available.

 ![Scenes](docs/img/scenes.png)